 Saturday, July 8

 Following an early breakfast, depart for Montreal by train.
+The train is scheduled to depart at 8:00am, and arrive in Montreal at 11:35am.
 Upon arrival, check in to your hotel.
 Tour the Russlaender landing port and the former CP Rail headquarters at Windsor Station.
 Hear about the CPR’s involvement with the Russlaender migration.
 Also, tour Montreal’s old town.
 After eating lunch together, return to the hotel to get ready for an evening Gala dinner sponsored by CPR and with a CPR theme.
 Hear Russlaender presentations and greetings from dignitaries, including Senator Peter Harder.

 Sunday, July 9

 After breakfast, we depart Montreal for Kitchener via Toronto by train.
+The train is scheduled to depart Montreal at 8:50am, and arrive in Toronto at 2:18pm.
 Upon arrival in Kitchener, check into your hotel.
 This evening Faspa will be hosted by one of the local Mennonite churches of Swiss origin.